Code-Institute-Submissions/oksanaokhten-green-feet_MayResub/README.md

 ## **User Experience (UX)**
 * ### **User stories**
     * **First Time Visitor Goals**
+        * As a new visitor, I want to easily understand the purpose of website and see an image, which represents it.
         * As a new visitor to the website, I want to easily navigate throughout the site to find the content.
         * As a new visitor, I want to read about the clinic and reflexology.
         * As a new visitor/potential client, I want to look for social media links to find out how trusted and known they are.